Introducing community justice

 There are huge challenges for justice to seek to improve the quality of community, to be the value add.
 Communities comprise people with differing worldviews, strengths and voices, so balancing the needs of many is no easy feat.
 In addition, how far should a court engage with community life if it's also there to impartially judge behaviour?
 All good questions.

-But if we consider that justice is an integral part of our community, we see how by doing things with citizens, instead of at or for them adds value to one postcode has positive ripple effects across many more.
+But if we consider that justice is an integral part of our community, engaging in postive change in one neighbourhood has positive ripple effects across many more.

 - Place matters justice should tailor to the needs of specific people and places